Living, Working, Musing & Misadventures in Greece

 – Summer schedules typically run from April-October and winter from November-March, although the transport ministry can announce differently at any time.

-– Tickets can be purchased online with limited (not all) KTEL websites but only in Greek.
+— Tickets can be purchased online with limited (not all) KTEL websites but only in Greek.
 Most people show up early to get a ticket/seat and do not reserve one, although it is free.
-Busy routes demand you be present at least a half hour before departure; others allow you to buy a ticket from the driver at no extra charge, as long as there is a seat on the bus (I’ve even seen drivers take standing passengers).
+Busy routes demand you be present and buy a ticket at least a half hour before departure if you are embarking at a terminal; others allow you to buy a ticket from the driver at no extra charge, as long as there is a seat on the bus (I’ve also seen drivers take standing passengers without first informing them and getting consent that this is OK).
+In summer, I recommend showing up at least an hour in advance.

-– KTEL buses run on holidays (New Year’s, Easter, Christmas) but with a curtailed schedule.
+— KTEL buses run on holidays (New Year’s, Easter, Christmas) in some areas but with a curtailed schedule; others do not.
 There’s no way to know in advance which will run; most people call or visit the station to inquire the day before or day of departure.
 Sorry, that’s how Greece is.

 *Many thanks to longtime reader, Christopher, for contributing this helpful information